The Lazy Person's Guide To Cleaning A Home.

 Help each other

-If you still insist on avoiding asking for help, hiring paid cleaning services is always a possibility.
+If you still insist on avoiding asking for help, hiring paid cleaning services is always possible.
 And although it is more relevant to those who can afford it, this service can still be used infrequently and differentially in home spaces.
 Even a one-time use can help a lot.

 4. Small Aid Tools.